kamaaladamahmed/portfolio/README.md

 # Adam's Data Analyst Portfolio

 Current Projects:
+  - Operations Dashboard using SQL and Tableau
-  - COVID-19 Data Exploration
+  - COVID-19 Data Exploration using SQL and Tableau
-  - NBA Data Exploration
+  - NBA Data Exploration using R Studio